mercadopago/devsite-docs/guides/integration-guide-for-partners/si-transactions-via-checkout-pro.en.md

 # Transactions via Checkout Pro

-After receiving your ID related to the `PLATFORM_ID` of your platform, you can add it to the header of the payment request (`/checkout/preferences`) when creating a payment preference with Mercado Pago.
+When making a payment request (`/checkout/preferences`), simply assign your Mercado Pago account ID to the `sponsor_id` field in the request body.

 Example: